gommezen/jupyter-projects/README.md

 # 📘 Jupyter Projects
-_A collection of data exploration notebooks, AI integrations, and analytic experiments._

-This repository contains a growing suite of

 This repository contains a growing suite of Jupyter notebooks that I use to explore data with AI models, and to generate automated insights and reports.
 Som notebooks are heavily inspired by courses and repositories I follow, others wibe coding, all however drawing on my own ideas and curiosity about how to codevelop with AI.

 ---